-To date, few lidar instruments have the capability to measure particle linear depolarisation ratios at three wavelengths simultaneously and we refer to Burton et al. (2015), Haarig et al. (2017a), and Hu et al. (2019).
-Here, we use data of the NASA Langley Research Center's High Spectral Resolution Lidar 2 (HSRL-2) that has been operated aboard the NASA B-200 King Air aircraft in the framework of the DISCOVER-AQ project (https://discover-aq.larc.nasa.gov/) and data taken with the Backscatter Extinction lidar-Ratio Temperature Humidity profiling Apparatus (BERTHA) of the Leibniz Institute for Tropospheric Research (TROPOS) during the Saharan Aerosol Long-range Transport and Aerosol-Cloud-Interaction Experiment (SALTRACE, Weinzierl et al. 2017).
+To date, few lidar instruments have the capability to measure 3+2+3 data sets particle linear depolarisation ratios at three wavelengths simultaneously and we refer to Burton et al. (2015), Haarig et al. (2017a), and Hu et al. (2019).
+Here, we use data of (1) the NASA Langley Research Center's High Spectral Resolution Lidar 2 (HSRL-2) that has been operated aboard

+5 the NASA B-200 King Air aircraft in the framework of the DISCOVER-AQ project (https://discover-aq.larc.nasa.gov/) and (2) data taken with the Backscatter Extinction lidar-Ratio Temperature Humidity profiling Apparatus (BERTHA) of the Leibniz Institute for Tropospheric Research (TROPOS) taken during the Saharan Aerosol Long-range Transport and Aerosol-Cloud-Interaction Experiment (SALTRACE, Weinzierl et al. 2017).

 HSRL-2 is the second-generation airborne HSRL developed at NASA Langley Research Center.
-It builds on the heritage of the HSRL-1 system (Hair et al., 2008) but operates at the laser wavelengths of 355, 532, and 1064 nm.
+It builds on the heritage

+10 of the HSRL-1 system (Hair et al., 2008) but operates at the laser wavelengths of 355, 532, and 1064 nm.
 The 3+2+3 data collected with HSRL-2 allow for a comprehensive characterization of different aerosol types (Burton et al., 2012) and the retrieval of microphysical particle properties (Müller et al., 2014).
 Further details on the instrument can be found in Müller et al. (2014) and Burton et al. (2018).

-DISCOVER-AQ measurements with HSRL-2 were screened for observations that showed elevated levels of $\delta{532}$ .
-The observations were identified as dusty mix (Burton et al., 2012) and include flights during DISCOVER-AQ California 2013 (2 cases), DISCOVER-AQ Texas 2013 (4 cases), and DISCOVER-AQ Colorado 2014 (3 cases).
+DISCOVER-AQ measurements with HSRL-2 were screened for observations that showed elevated levels of δ{532} .
+The observations were identified as dusty mix (Burton et al., 2012) and include flights during DISCOVER-AQ California 2013 (2 cases),

+- 15 vations were identified as dusty mix (Burton et al., 2012) and include flights during DISCOVER-AQ California 2013 (2 cases), DISCOVER-AQ Texas 2013 (4 cases), and DISCOVER-AQ Colorado 2014 (3 cases).
 An overview of the DISCOVER-AQ measurement days considered here is given in Table 1.
-The optical input data for the inversion were obtained in the first step by averaging temporally over several minutes of measurements and in the second step by carrying out data averaging over height layers of 150 m.

-3+2+3 measurements with TROPOS' BERTHA lidar during SALTRACE are used to assess the performance of the different inversion input data sets in the presence of pure dust conditions.
+The optical input data for the inversion were obtained in the first step by averaging temporally over several minutes of measurements and in the second step by carrying out data averaging over height layers of 150 m. - 20 3+2+3 measurements with TROPOS' BERTHA lidar during SALTRACE are used to assess the performance of the different inversion input data sets in the presence of pure dust conditions.
 This test under pure dust conditions is needed as such a scenario was not encountered during DISCOVER-AQ.

-While BERTHA had been used to characterize the optical properties of pure dust during the Saharan Mineral Dust Experiment (SAMUM, Tesche et al. 2009b), the capability of carrying out triple-wavelength $\delta$ measurements with BERTHA has only recently been presented in Haarig et al. (2017a).
+While BERTHA had been used to characterize the optical properties of pure dust during the Saharan Mineral Dust Experiment (SAMUM, Tesche et al. 2009b), the capability of carrying out triple-wavelength δ measurements with BERTHA has only

+25 recently been presented in Haarig et al. (2017a).
 So far, such measurements have been performed to characterize mineral dust (Haarig et al., 2017a), marine aerosols (Haarig et al., 2017b), and biomass-burning smoke (Haarig et al., 2018).
 An overview of the SALTRACE measurement days considered here is given in Table 1.

-20 3.2 Retrieval of dust fraction from optical data
+3.2 Retrieval of dust fraction from optical data